GSA/resources.data.gov/pages/_resources/fdspp-census-roam.md

 ---
-name: The Census Bureau Uses Its Own Data to Increase Response Rates, Helps Communities and Other Stakeholders Do the Same
+resource_name: The Census Bureau Uses Its Own Data to Increase Response Rates, Helps Communities and Other Stakeholders Do the Same
 slug: fdspp-census-roam
 description: The Census Bureau team produced a new interactive mapping tool in